ChristianSchoener/deepire3.1/README.md

 - The original script files, containing also some information about how to  perform the guided runs with Vampire: [deepire-mizar-paper-supplementary-materials @ github.com](https://github.com/quickbeam123/deepire-mizar-paper-supplementary-materials)
 - The publication on the subject: [Vampire with a brain is a good ITP hammer](https://link.springer.com/chapter/10.1007/978-3-030-86205-3_11)

-## Loading logs, compressing, running training, validation, exporting the model
+## Loading logs, compressing, running training, validating, exporting the model
 - hyperparams.py: Configuration file.
 Read the comments in there!
 Many parameters are at the bottom.
 There are also some parameters we do not use/care about.
 - all.txt: Contains all references to the problem files downloadable from [Mizar40 Problem-set @ cvut.cz](http://grid01.ciirc.cvut.cz/~mptp/7.13.01_4.181.1147/MPTP2/problems_small_consist.tar.gz)
 - results/base_s4k: The log files from unguided Vampire attempting to solve the problems in all.txt in 10s with memory limit 8 GB.